MalevichAI/malevich/README.md

 ---

-Malevich is a platform for building, iterating and deploying AI-driven product backends:
+Malevich is a platform for building, iterating and deploying AI-driven product flows:

 - Vast library of pre-built components shortens the gap between the system design and first run
 - You are not limited to our components: easily implement and integrate your own codebase